 Working with an advertising agency often means measurable results, friendly customer service, and creative ideas that drive brand awareness.
 But it also can mean confusing jargon.
-Here are some common terms you may come across while working on your next campaign.
+Here are some common marketing terms you may come across, such as CTA, while working on your next ad campaign.

 Don’t worry, you’re not paying an agency to hit “Ctrl+C.” If you are, you need a new agency and we should talk.
 The word “copy” in an advertising context simply refers to the text in an ad or other deliverable.
 Copywriters, not to be confused with the peoples at the copyright office, write the copy that is put into the ads.

 A CTA, or Call-to-Action, is the reason you’re running your ad.
 Think of it as your “click here.”
 The CTA tells the audience what to do.
 On a Facebook ad, the CTA could be “Like Us.”

 On a radio commercial, maybe the announcer says, “come on Sunday and tell them Greg sent you!”
 Anytime you’re trying to get someone to do something, it’s a CTA.